22cans/DynaMight/README.md

     return await _dynaMightContext.GetFilteredPage<Session>(config, cancellationToken);
 }
 ```
-### How to get all sessions from an user using pagination and filtering to get only the Inactive AND the ones that have 100 clicks or more
+### Retrieving paginated sessions for a user with filtering for inactive sessions and sessions with 100 clicks or more

 ```cs
 public async Task<Page<Session>> GetInactiveSessionsOver100ClicksPaginated(int? pageSize, string? pageToken, CancellationToken cancellationToken)